 To add another language:

 After installing the new locale, you will have to enable it on the Site Settings > Languages page.
 Further configuration of the language’s availability on the site can be done under Website Settings > Languages by a Journal Manager.
 See the Website Settings chapter for details.

 OJS 3.1 doesn’t yet have as many translations as OJS 2, but we expect to have more contributed over time.
 Contributions are always welcome.

 From here, you can choose to enable or disable various plugins, making them available (or not) to all of the journals on this OJS installation.

 Use this section to modify your site-wide menus.
-You can learn more about configuring menus in Chapter 5.
+You can learn more about configuring menus in the Website Settings chapter.

-Once you’ve created a journal and configured the site settings, you may want to create a user account for the Journal Manager or Editor – see Chapter 7 for details.
+Once you’ve created a journal and configured the site settings, you may want to create a user account for the Journal Manager or Editor – see the Users and Roles chapter for details.